-Second hand smartphones can give you a good deal for your money.
+Second-hand smartphones can give you a good deal for your money.
 If you are looking forward to buying a second hand used smartphone from a trusted source, there is no reason to think that the phone will certainly have a defect.
-But, it’s always good to be careful and inspect your phone before you buy.
-Here are some tips you can use to test a second hand smartphone before you buy it.
+But, it’s always good to be careful and inspect your phone before you buy it.
+Here are some tips you can use to test a second-hand smartphone before you buy it.

 1) MicroSD card

 4) SIM Card with Apt adaptors and 3G

 First thing first.
 You must check for scratches on the display and more importantly on the camera lens (Both front and rear).
 Small scratches on the camera lens can significantly deteriorate picture quality, especially in low light conditions.

 If the camera lens is clean and display in good shape, examine the side frame and check if there are big dents and bumps which will hint towards deadly drops and potential internal damage.
 Also check feedback from hardware buttons and shake them to check if they are wobbly or intact.
 Play a song and check if Loudspeaker is intact or not.

 Recommended: Why Some Smartphone Touchscreens are Smooth and Others are Not?
 We Explain Why and How to Check it

 Power on the device and go to settings.
 If developer options are not enabled, you can go to settings>>About Phone>> and tab the build number 7 times.
 In developer options Check show touches and Pointer location options.

 Now touch the display at all places to check if there is any inactive corner on the digitizer.
 Also check the display on full black background to determine if there is any backlight bleeding.
 This can happen due to harsh drops and might expand and become more prominent over a period of time.